$\omega$-Regular Energy Problems: Energy Büchi Problems for Weighted Timed Automata

-As before, we may omit $\Sigma$ and $\mcal{M}$ from the signature, letters and colors from edges if they are not necessary in the context.
+As before, we may omit $\mathcal{M}$ from the signature and colors from edges if they are not necessary in the context.
 Note that the edges carry no weights here, which would correspond to discrete weight updates.
 In a WTBA, only locations are weighted by a rate.
 Even without Büchi conditions, the approach laid out here would not work for weighted edges.
 This was already noted in \cite{DBLP:conf/formats/BouyerFLMS08}; instead it requires different methods which are developed in \cite{DBLP:conf/hybrid/BouyerFLM10} (see also \cite{DBLP:journals/actaC/EsikFLQ17, DBLP:journals/actaC/EsikFLQ17a}).
 There, one-clock weighted timed automata (with edge weights) are translated to finite automata weighted with so-called \emph{energy functions} instead of integers.
 We believe that our extension to Büchi conditions should also work in this extended setting, but leave the details to future work.